-- Don’t break data provenance.
-Store what is needed for full reproducibility.
+Don’t break data provenance.: store at least what is needed for full reproducibility.

-- Expose the full functionality.
-Don’t artificially limit the power of a code you are wrapping - or your users will get frustrated.
+Expose the full functionality.: standardization is good but don’t artificially limit the power of a code you are wrapping - or your users will get frustrated.
 If the code can do it, there should be some way to do it with your plugin.

 verdi devel tests

 This typically involves subclassing the respective base class AiiDA provides for that purpose.

 Depend on any number of other plugins (the required versions must not clash with AiiDA’s requirements)